Marketplace Literacy Project

 The mission of this non-profit organization is to enable marketplace literacy among low-literate, low-income individuals through educational programs and through dissemination of educational materials to improve the practices of businesses, governments, not-for-profit organizations, and educators.
 Whereas microfinancing and vocational literacy have been emphasized in recent decades, our emphasis on generic consumer and entrepreneurial literacy supplements these very important efforts in the economic realm and addresses a central need.

 In the state of Tamil Nadu, we are working with Madura Micro-Finance Limited (MMFL) to enable video based self-administered marketplace literacy education to groups of women, using a movie about empowerment produced for educational purposes as an emotional platform.
-This Micro Business Education (MBE) program developed with Madura Micro Finance Limited is being continuously tested, modified, and assessed by our local partner, Marketplace Literacy Communities, in a number of areas in Chennai and in villages nearby.
+This Micro Business Education (MBE) program developed with Madura Micro Finance Limited is being continuously tested, modified, and assessed.

 In the state of Andhra Pradesh, working with the Byraju Foundation, we have created video-based episodes and support materials to facilitate marketplace literacy education.
-This program was launched recently after extensive piloting.
+This program was launched recently to a small audience after extensive piloting.

-In Tanzania, we are working with OIKOS, East Africa to pilot consumer and entrepreneurial literacy in tribal communities.
+In Tanzania, we are working with OIKOS, East Africa to provide marketplace literacy in tribal communities and in urban settings.

 No address has been specified